 Prompt Hierarchy: The Pyramid of Help

-There are two ways this hierarchy can be applied in ABA:
+There are two common ways to apply a prompt hierarchy in ABA.

-For example, teaching an autistic person to sit down would involve the following prompts:
+For example, teaching an autistic child to sit down might follow this sequence:

 - Visual: Placing a chair next to the person

-- Indirect verbal: Asking “Do you want to sit down?”
+- Indirect vocal: Asking “Do you want to sit down?”

 - Gestural: Pointing to the chair.